Skip the elevator - Wednesday is National Take the Stairs Day

 - Switching to climbing the stairs can help lower mortality risks

-National Take the Stairs Day is also a way for the nonprofit to promote its annual Fight for Air Climb.
+National Take the Stairs Day is also a way for the nonprofit to promote its annual fundraiser, the Fight for Air Climb.

+During the challenge, climbers go up 47 flights of stairs.
+According to Indiana ALA Executive Director Tanya Hussain, it takes the average person 20-30 minutes to finish the climb.

+Jake McKinley is the health and wellness director at Robinson Park, which operates the gym in the Salesforce Tower.
+He’s helped oversee the climb in the past.

+“It’s (about) bringing people together, doing something challenging, but also working on their health,” McKinley said.
+“It’s (also) going to help with preventing diseases in the long run and support the mission of the American Lung Association.”

-The challenge helps the nonprofit in its missions to research lung cancer, create a tobacco-free future and improve air quality.
+Those missions include funding research on lung cancer and other diseases, creating a tobacco-free future and improving air quality.

 This year’s Fight for Air Climb is March 8 at the Salesforce Tower.
 To sign up for the challenge click here.